Background

 Exports from Malaysia to U.S. In 2007, Malaysia exported US$32.8 billion value of goods to the United States in 2007, indicating a 10.2% decline from 2006 and up 28.9% in four years.
 In total, Malaysia’s top ten export merchandise categories experienced declined sales to the U.S. in 2007, losing 12.5% from 2006.
 This compares with an 8.5% increase for the top ten export s to the U.S. from 2005 to 2006.

 The fastest growing Malaysian exports to U.S. include: food oils and oil seeds, industrial organic chemicals, fuel oil, other automotive parts and accessories and business machinery other than computers.
+The fastest decreasing Malaysian exports to U.S. include: crude oil, semi-finished iron and steel mill products, telecommunications equipment, stereo equipment and video equipment.

 In the year 2007, Malaysian imports fell by 6.9% TO $11.7 billon, an increase by 7% since 2003.

-Why Companies Use these Cities
+Why Companies Use these Countries

 Future Trends

-In future, it is expected that the three countries, China, Malaysia and Singapore will experience rapid economic growth while the developed nations like Britain and the U.S. will experience a decline in the global economy.
+In future, it is expected that the three countries, China, Malaysia, and Singapore will experience rapid economic growth while the developed nations like Britain and the U.S. will experience a decline in the global economy.

 Suggestions

-Noting that the actions of most governments bound economic development in many countries, it is important for all governments to reduce trade barriers and adopt the FTAs.
-Among the benefits of FTA’s include: accord and improve long term market entry prospect for products and services; give access to less expensive imports from the FTA partner states, which is seen as inputs for the nation’s exports; boost a nation’s position as a striking target for foreign direct investment; encourage capability building through economic and technical collaboration tasks; Develop the effectiveness and competitiveness of a state’s industries, through better rivalry and economies of scale; and aid trade through founding of mutual recognition accords.
+Among the benefits of FTA’s include: accord and improve long term market entry prospect for products and services, give access to less expensive imports from the FTA partner states, which is seen as inputs for the nation’s exports; boost a nation’s position as a striking target for foreign direct investment, encourage capability building through economic and technical collaboration tasks, develop the effectiveness and competitiveness of a state’s industries, through better rivalry and economies of scale, and aid trade through founding of mutual recognition accords.

+FTAs can also be used by companies to enlarge and infiltrate foreign markets.
+With easier market entrance companies can embark on joint business enterprise or acquisition into the foreign markets.
 The removal of import duties on bargained products serve as an aperture for a country’s goods to be established into the foreign market, apart from mounting current market share.
 Industrialized companies should take benefit of duty removal or substantial lessening, especially in countries which have the benefit of preferential treatment.

 Firms must be conscious that while the new integrated global economy presents novel chances, it could also outcome in political and economic commotion that may throw plans into dismay.